Equivariant nonabelian Poincar\'e duality and equivariant factorization homology of Thom spectra: Some results in parametrized -category theory

 \subsection{Parametrized straightening/unstraightening}

-In this subsection, we state the result that we need about parameterized straightening/unstraightening.
+In this subsection, we state the results that we need about parametrized straightening/unstraightening.
 The results are stated for $S$-$\infty$-categories, i.e., coCartesian fibrations over a fixed $\infty$-category $S$.
 Taking $S=\OGop$ recovers the notion of $G$-$\infty$-categories, used throughout this paper.

 \begin{mydef} An $S$-fibration $X \fib \C$ (see \cite[def.
 7.1]{Expose2}) is an $S$-right fibration if $X_{[s]} \fib \C_{[s]}$ is a right fibration for every $s\in S$. \end{mydef}